pennmem/ptsa/docs/filters.rst

 MonopolartoBipolarMapper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This filter takes as inputs an array of monopolar eeg data  - ``time_series`` parameter below
+This filter takes as inputs an array of monopolar eeg data  - ``timeseries`` parameter below
 and the array of bipolar pairs (``bipolar_pairs``) and outputs another time series
 containing pairwise differences for electrode pairs specified in ``bipolar_pairs``